HanisRasid123/cypress-test/README.md

 - Location can't be created as there is no delete option
 - There's no way the alerts configurations can be tested
 - Can't test E-Tag configuration
+- Configuration module needs all tests to be run together (they require each other's data)